worthpointlabs/terratest/examples/terraform-aws-example/README.md

 1. Configure your AWS credentials using one of the [supported methods for AWS CLI tools](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html), such as setting the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+1. Set the AWS region you want to use as the environment variable `AWS_DEFAULT_REGION`.
 1. Install [Terraform](https://www.terraform.io/) and make sure it's on your `PATH`.
 1. Run `terraform init`.
 1. Run `terraform apply`.